I am announcing my candidacy for a threeyear term on the Board of Selectmen for the May 17

 I am a proud fiscal conservative, and was employed for 35 years prior to my retirement as a corporate treasurer/ controller and accountant.

 My wife and I have always loved Hanson, and our two children were raised and educated here, and now two of our grandchildren are pupils in the WHRSD.
 I want people to trust and have confidence that their Board of Selectmen is listening to them, and that personal and political agendas never override what may be affordable and best for our citizens.
-Town attorneys must always understand that they are employed to give honest and accurate opinions of the law, and not just formulate opinions that appeal to the majority wishes or agendas of board
+Town attorneys must always understand that they are employed to give honest and accurate opinions of the law, and not just formulate opinions that appeal to the majority wishes or agendas of board members.
+With your support and with your help, together we can work toward making Hanson an even better place to live.
+I ask for your support on May 17.

 No comments: